-Form 5305-S is a model custodial account agreement that meets the requirements of sections 408(a) and 408(p).
-However, only Articles I through VII have been reviewed by the IRS.
-A SIMPLE individual retirement account (SIMPLE IRA) is established after the form is fully executed by both the individual (participant) and the custodian.
-This account must be created in the United States for the exclusive benefit of the participant and his or her beneficiaries.
+Form 5305-RA is a model custodial account agreement that meets the requirements of section 408A.
+However, only Articles I through VIII have been reviewed by the IRS.
+A Roth individual retirement account (Roth IRA) is established after the form is fully executed by both the individual (depositor) and the custodian.
+This account must be created in the United States for the exclusive benefit of the depositor and his or her beneficiaries.

-Do not file Form 5305-S with the IRS.
+Do not file Form 5305-RA with the IRS.
 Instead, keep it with your records.

-For more information on SIMPLE IRAs, including the required disclosures the custodian must give the participant, see Pub.
-590-A, Contributions to Individual Retirement Arrangements (IRAs); Pub.
-590-B, Distributions from Individual Retirement Arrangements (IRAs); and Pub 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).
+Unlike contributions to traditional individual retirement arrangements, contributions to a Roth IRA are not deductible from the depositor's gross income; and distributions after 5 years that are made when the depositor is 591/2 years of age or older or on account of death, disability, or the purchase of a home by a first-time homebuyer (limited to \$10,000), are not includible in gross to \$10,000), are not includible in gross income.
+For more information on Roth IRAs, including the required disclosures the custodian must give the depositor, see Pub.
+590-A, Contributions to Individual Retirement Arrangements (IRAs), and Pub.
+590-B, Distributions from Individual Retirement Arrangements (IRAs).